mehulagg/gitlab/doc/user/packages/conan_repository/index.md

 ## Install a Conan package

 Install a Conan package from the Package Registry so you can use it as a dependency.
-You can install a package from your instance or your project.
+You can install a package from the scope of your instance or your project.
-If multiple packages have the same name and version, when you install a package, the most recently-published package is retrieved.
+If multiple packages have the same recipe, when you install a package, the most recently-published package is retrieved.

 WARNING: